Belonging to the World

 given your financial situation and access to resources.

-Two-part payment plans are available for each tier at no additional cost.
+Two-part payment plans are available for all tiers at no additional cost.

 have access to wealth, can pay for this course without much financial